jjwithanr/obsidian_bible_study/docs/New Testament/2 Timothy/2Timothy3.md

 # 2 Timothy 3

 ## Overview
 Paul warns of a great apostasy taking place in the end times where people misplace their love and appear outwardly as Christians yet have no power in the Spirit.
-Those who teach false tachings or live as fake Christians will progress from bad to worse while men of godly pursuit, like Timothy, will endure more persecution that he might be completely equipped for every good work.
+Those who teach false teachings or live as fake Christians will progress from bad to worse while men of godly pursuit, like Timothy, will endure more persecution that he might be completely equipped for every good work.

+#### v.1
+>But mark this: There will be terrible times in the last days.

+The expression "in the last days" comes from the OT (e.g., Isa 2:2; Mic 4:1).
+In Peter's quotation of Joel 2:28 on the day of Pentecost (Ac 2:17), it clearly refers to the whole messianic age, for he declared that the prophecy was being fulfilled that very day.
+#ralphearle

 #### v.2-3
 >People will be **lovers of themselves**, [lovers of money](wealth,work.md), boastful, proud, abusive, **disobedient to their parents**, ungrateful, unholy, <sup>3</sup>**without love**, unforgiving, slanderous, without self-control, brutal, not lovers of the good,